maciejkrol18/teoriainformatyk/README.md

 ## 💡 About

-teoriainformatyk is a web app for revising to the quiz part of polish INF.02/EE.08 and INF.03/EE.09/E.14 IT technician exams available at [teoriainformatyk.pl](https://teoriainformatyk.pl).
-The app is currently publicly available so feel free to use it, but keep in mind that **it's still being developed - not all features are yet implemented, there may be bugs, and user data may be deleted and/or altered at any point in time.**
+teoriainformatyk is a free and open source web app for revising to the quiz part of polish INF.02/EE.08 and INF.03/EE.09/E.14 IT technician exams available at [teoriainformatyk.pl](https://teoriainformatyk.pl)

 ## 👨‍🎓 Ways to revise

 `*` - requires to be signed in <br>
-`**` - will require a premium account (to be added soon™)

 ### One Question
 - Keep rolling a random question and answering it as long as you like